Privacy Policy

 Keeping Your Personal Data Secure

-We will take the appropriate technical and organisational measures against unauthorised or unlawful processing of your personal data and against accidental loss or destruction of, or damage to, your personal data in accordance with our internal security procedures covering its storage, access and destruction.
+We implement appropriate technical and organisational measures against unauthorised or unlawful processing of your personal data and against accidental loss or destruction of, or damage to, your personal data in accordance with our internal security procedures covering its storage, access and destruction.
+These measures include access controls, confidentiality obligations, secure storage systems, and internal data protection procedures.
 Personal data may be stored on our own technology systems or those of our vendors or in paper files.

 Retaining Your Personal Data

-We will delete your personal data when it is no longer reasonably required for the Authorised Uses or you withdraw your consent (whichever is applicable), provided that we are not legally required or otherwise authorised to continue to hold such data.
+We retain personal data only for as long as is reasonably necessary to fulfil the purposes for which it was collected, to comply with legal or regulatory requirements, or to establish, exercise, or defend legal claims.
+Where consent is the sole legal basis for processing, your personal data will be deleted when you withdraw your consent, unless retention is otherwise required or permitted by law.
 We may retain your personal data for an additional period to the extent that deletion would require us to overwrite our automated disaster recovery backup systems or to the extent we deem it necessary to assert or defend legal claims during any relevant retention period.

 Your Rights Regarding Your Personal Data